lucendio/lecture-devops-infos/content/grading/_index.md

 * CI/CD pipeline consists of at least 3 stages
 * CI/CD pipeline is triggered via VCS commit, and - in case of *production* environment - in an explicit/controlled manner
-* *application* changes successfully propagate through all environment carried out by CI/CD
+* *application* changes carried out by CI/CD successfully propagate through all environments
 * concept/documentation matches implementation
 * all formal requirements ([concept]({{< ref "/assignments/deliverables/project-concept#formal" >}}) &
   [implementation]({{< ref "/assignments/deliverables/project-implementation#formal" >}})) are met and the